joshuarudd/joshuarudd.com/sidebar-case-study/draft.md

 # Case Study: UserVoice Sidebar

 ## Abstract
+… Become system of record for all product feedback.

+#### Problem
-**Problem:** A significant amount of customer feedback was coming through channels other than UserVoice.
+A significant amount of customer feedback was coming through channels other than UserVoice.

+- [ ] When product and support/sales would get together to discuss priorities, it would be difficult to determine how much recency bias played in to the feedback they were conveying.
+	* “We’re losing sales because we don’t have X.”
+	* “The biggest problem customers have is X.”

+1. What are the top issues Sales teams are encountering?
+2. What

+#### Desired Outcome
+…

+#### Opportunity
-**Opportunity:** Provide a method to capture important feedback from other sources (e.g., support tickets, sales opportunities) into UserVoice.
+Provide a method to capture important feedback from other sources (e.g., support tickets, sales opportunities) into UserVoice.

+#### Solution
-**Solution:** Create a browser plugin that would allow company employees to capture customer feedback from any webpage, attribute it to the person who gave the feedback, and make it available for other team members in UserVoice.
+Create a browser plugin that would allow company employees to capture customer feedback from any webpage, attribute it to the person who gave the feedback, and make it available for other team members in UserVoice.

-// required new license type and supporting user management
+- [ ] required new license type and supporting user management

 ## Challenge
 UserVoice is a platform for gathering user feedback and making sense of it.
 From 2008 to 2015, the primary way UserVoice gathered feedback was by allowing companies to set up forums and embed widgets that their end-users could use to submit feedback and vote on ideas.

 The more feedback is in UserVoice, the easier it is for teams to discover the top unmet needs of their customers.

 However, *UserVoice wasn’t the only way users were submitting feedback.* A significant amount of feedback companies were receiving was coming from channels other than UserVoice – most often through support tickets, chat, sales calls, as well as social media, online reviews, blog comments, etc.